Explanation of Names

 5 species in bugguide's range.

 The following images are being used to match the drawings and information from the paper by Brady & McKinley, 1994: Nearctic Species of the Wolf Spider Genus Rabidosa.

-Rabidosa rabida - Look for the white 'spots' inside the posterior portion of the abdominal stripe.
+Rabidosa rabida - Look for the white 'spots' inside the posterior portion of the dark abdominal stripe.

-Rabidosa santrita - Look for the horizontal lines through the posterior portion of the abdominal stripe.
+Rabidosa santrita - Found in the southwest US (unlike the other species in the genus).
+Look for the horizontal lines through the posterior portion of the abdominal stripe.

 - Venter of abdomen very pale brownish yellow (beige) with few-to-many scattered, variably-sized dark spots.
 Occasionally the venter is all dark brown or black.(2)

 and Rabidosa carrana